 Note: the job offer forms approved by the Ministry carry serial numbers "barcode", to facilitate verification of their validity, through the Call Center 600590000 or the Ministry's website , or through the Smart Application.

-Dear worker, You can submit a complaint to the Ministry within 30 days of the employer’s breach of his legal obligations.
-The Ministry usually settles such labor disputes within a period not exceeding 14 days from the date of submission, before referring the same to the competent court for a decision in the event that a friendly settlement between you and the employer is not possible.
+Dear Worker, you can receive Labour Advisory Services by call the Labour Claims And Advisory Center on 80084.
+You can also submit a complaint to the Ministry within 30 days of the employer’s breach of his legal obligations.
+The Ministry usually settles such Labour disputes within a period not exceeding 14 days from the date of submission, before referring the same to the competent court for a decision in the event that a friendly settlement between you and the employer is not possible.

 Also, you can submit a complaint to the ministry through the following channels, without the need to visit its building: